top of page

 Apprenticeships offer students versatility.
 Depending on their age, experience and qualifications already achieved, there are different entry levels for apprenticeships.
 The four levels of apprenticeships are:

-Intermediate Level Apprenticeships: These are designed for those who have completed GCSEs but have achieved few qualifications.
+1. Intermediate Level Apprenticeships: Designed for those who have completed GCSEs but have achieved few qualifications.
 They are intended to provide a basic introduction to a particular occupation or industry.
 They typically take 12-18 months to complete and lead to a Level 2 vocational qualification.

-Advanced Level Apprenticeships: These are designed for those who have completed their GCSEs with five GCSE passes or equivalent, and are intended to provide more advanced training in a particular occupation or industry.
+2. Advanced Level Apprenticeships: Designed for those who have completed their GCSEs with five GCSE passes or equivalent, and are intended to provide more advanced training in a particular occupation or industry.
 They typically take 12-24 months to complete and lead to a Level 3 vocational qualification.

-Higher Apprenticeships: These are designed for those who have completed their education at sixth form, college or equivalent and achieved at least 2 A levels (or similar).
+3. Higher Apprenticeships: Designed for those who have completed their education at sixth form, college or equivalent and achieved at least 2 A levels (or similar).
 They are intended to provide higher-level training in a particular occupation or industry.
 They typically take 3-5 years to complete and lead to a Level 4 or 5 vocational qualification.

-Degree Apprenticeships: These are designed for those who have completed their education at sixth form, college or equivalent and achieved at least 2 A levels (or similar).
+4. Degree Apprenticeships: Designed for those who have completed their education at sixth form, college or equivalent and achieved at least 2 A levels (or similar).
 These are designed for those who want to work towards a full bachelor's or master's degree while also gaining practical, on-the-job experience.
 They typically take between 3-7 years to complete, and lead to a full bachelor’s or master’s degree.

-It is important to note that the level of apprenticeship will depend on the occupation or industry, and the specific requirements of the employer.
-Some apprenticeships may involve a mix of levels, or may offer the opportunity to progress to a higher level of apprenticeship as the individual gains more experience and skills.
+Some apprenticeships involve a mix of levels, others may offer the chance to progress to a higher level of apprenticeship as the individual gains more experience and skills.
+Want to understand entry levels at a glance?
+Take a look at our apprenticeship levels summary.

 Career pathways

 Apprenticeships used to be associated with trade industries (such as electricians, mechanics or plumbers).
-Nowadays, apprenticeships can be taken in a wide range of industry sectors and provide entry to all types of careers, including accounting, banking, IT, law, management and television.
+Nowadays, apprenticeships can be taken in a much wider range of industry sectors and provide entry to all types of careers, including accounting, banking, IT, law, management and television.
+They are linked to real jobs, so come up as and when companies need employees.
+Apprenticeships can be found on the Government's website, via job boards, the school's career adviser, or from companies direct - on their websites.

 Length of study